Back

 • The responsible party will take all necessary actions to make decisions about changes based on the available information.
 They will request additional information if needed.

-• The responsible party should communicate decisions promptly not to delay the project.
+• The responsible party should communicate decisions promptly so as not to delay the project.

 5) Testing of change

 If the change is deemed necessary and its impact has been assessed, it will continue to the testing phase.
-Changes that impact critical project elements must go through extensive testing before being implemented.
+Changes impacting critical project elements must undergo extensive testing before being implemented.

 Best practices include: